-- It also must hold you accountable for your behavior and responsibilities, while also focusing on your strengths, character, positive qualities, and assets.
+- It also must hold you accountable for your behavior and responsibilities while also focusing on your strengths, character, positive qualities, and assets.

 - When you notice you’re engaged in a negative rant about yourself, check it and change directions by substituting positive alternative thoughts.
 These shouldn’t be fake thoughts.
 They should reflect real positives you see in yourself, and if you can’t come up with any, ask someone who cares about you what they see and use those.

 - Create some mantras you can use that will balance your thinking and give you an emotional boost.
 A simple one is “I can solve my problems,” or “It’s fine to ask for help when I need it,” or “I’m worthy of being loved.”
 Use whatever applies to you that will lift you up when you’re not doing well.
 Say them repeatedly.
-Some people find it helpful to post them around the house, or on their phone with a reminder to read them.
+Some people find it helpful to post them around the house or on their phone with a reminder to read them.
 Keep adding to them.

 - Review your successes, especially small ones, out loud and in writing.
 Saying them helps you remember them, especially when you’re overwhelmed or struggling.

 - Make a rule never to personalize your review of mistakes or behaviors.
 Instead of saying, “I’m so lazy.
 I let another day go by without . . .
-I fail at everything!“, you can say, “I didn’t do . . . today.
-What can I do right now to get it started, so I can finish it tomorrow?”
-It’s good to recognize when you let something slip, but engaging in a rant of how awful you are won’t make it better.
+I fail at everything!“ you can say, “I didn’t do . . . today.
+What can I do right now to get it started so I can finish it tomorrow?”
+It’s good to recognize when you let something slip, but engaging in a rant about how awful you are won’t make it better.
 You can’t beat yourself into being good enough.
 Take some small action and hold yourself to it.
 That will make it better.
 Then continue on.

 #7 Focus on effort instead of outcomes.

-We’ve talked some already about the “achievement = approval” standard, and figured out that this is not only harmful to your sense of worth, but it keeps you emotionally paralyzed.
+We’ve talked some already about the “achievement = approval” standard and figured out that this is not only harmful to your sense of worth, but it keeps you emotionally paralyzed.

-This standard is what’s at the heart of what Carol Dweck calls the “fixed mindset” which she outlines in her book Mindset.
+This standard is what’s at the heart of what Carol Dweck calls the “fixed mindset,” which she outlines in her book Mindset.

 The opposite of this approach is described by Dr. Dweck as the “growth mindset.”
-Here success is aligned with effort, improvements, learning, curiosity, and ongoing process.
+Here, success is aligned with effort, improvements, learning, curiosity, and ongoing process.
 You see yourself as a work in progress and have successes along the way, but are not defined by them.
 You’re defined by your efforts to grow and evolve, not arrive.

 You’re already worthy.